 POLICY 2 - HOUSING TYPES

 To support the aspirations of the local Parish, new housing developments should seek to provide a mix of market and affordable houses.
-Self-build housing will be supported.
-The provision of 3 bedroom houses and 2 bedroom bungalows within housing developments will be supported.
+Applications that seek to provide 3 bedroom houses and 2 bedroom bungalows will be supported.